 Despite their long, silky coats, Ragdoll cats don't shed very much—and compared to other kitties, grooming is a total breeze.
 Because Ragdolls don't have a thick undercoat, they don't shed as much as other cats and aren't prone to matting.
 All you have to do to keep their coats clean and healthy is brush it a few times per week.Continue to 8 of 10 below.

 Ragdoll Cats Are Slow to Mature

-Nope, we're not just referring to their playful personalities—Ragdoll cats aren't considered fully mature until they reach four years of age.
-Considered a "slow maturing" breed, Ragdolls will continue to grow—and the colors and patterns in their coats might even continue to change—until they're about four years old.Continue to 10 of 11 below.
+Nope, we're not just referring to their playful personalities—Ragdoll cats aren't considered fully mature until they reach three years of age.
+Considered a "slow maturing" breed, Ragdolls will continue to grow—and the colors and patterns in their coats might even continue to change—until they're about three years old.Continue to 9 of 10 below.

 Ragdolls Took the Top Spot in the Cat Fancier's 2018 Ranking

-Thanks to their sweet, docile natures, beautiful, soft fur, and endless love for their family members (and the attention they get from them!), Ragdolls snagged the number one spot in the Cat Fancier Association's 2018 ranking of top kitties.
-Quite the honor, right?Continue to 11 of 11 below.
+Thanks to their sweet, docile natures, beautiful, soft fur, and endless love for their family members (and the attention they get from them!), Ragdolls snagged the number one spot in the Cat Fanciers' Association's 2018 ranking of top kitties.
+Quite the honor, right?Continue to 10 of 10 below.

 A Ragdoll Holds the World Record as the Oldest Janus Cat

 A Janus cat, or a cat born with two faces, is caused by an extremely rare congenital defect called diprosopia.
 Despite this condition's rarity, the record for the world's oldest Janus cat is held by a Ragdoll named Frank and Louie—otherwise known as Frankenlouie.